XiaoxiaoSun0321/metric_learning_fMRI/README.md

 ## Credits

-Please cite our previous paper if used (new manuscript in preparation): https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9871492
+Please cite our previous paper if used (new manuscript is in preparation): https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9871492

-DOI: 10.1109/EMBC48229.2022.9871492
-Example data is
+Example data is ABIDE-150 from _Multisite functional connectivity mri classification of autism: Abide results_ Please cite the paper if used: https://www.frontiersin.org/articles/10.3389/fnhum.2013.00599/full

 This work was supported by a Vannevar Bush Faculty Fellowship from the US Department of Defense (N00014-20-1-2027) and a Center of Excellence grant from the Air Force Office of Scientific Research (FA9550-22-1-0337).

 ## Contact